bentomhall/nih-system/spells/SpellsA-G.md

 At the end of each of its turns, an affected target can make a Wisdom saving throw.
 If it succeeds, this effect ends for that target.

-**_Overcast._** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.
+**_Overcast._** When you cast this spell using more than 8 AET, the radius of the sphere increases by 5 feet for every 3 additional AET spent.

 ##### Conjure Animals